What is Liquid Membrane Extraction？

 The ratio of liquid film emulsion volume to material liquid volume is the ratio of emulsion to water.
 The larger the ratio of emulsion to water, the larger the contact area during the permeation process and the better the separation effect, but the consumption of emulsion is high and the cost is high.
 From an economic point of view, it is hoped that the smaller the ratio of milk to water, the better, while the separation is efficient.

 Liquid membrane separation is mainly used in the following fields:

 - Biochemical separation, extracting amino acids, organic acids, etc. from fermentation broth;

-- Wastewater treatment, industrial wastewater containing phenol, cyanide, ammonia, mercury, copper, etc., is treated by liquid membrane, which can enrich, concentrate and recover useful substances;
+- Wastewater treatment, industrial wastewater containing phenol, cyanide, ammonia, mercury, copper, etc., is treated by a liquid membrane, which can enrich, concentrate and recover useful substances;

-- Hydrometallurgy, recovery of copper from acid leaching of copper ore and uranium recovery from acid leaching of uranium ore.
+- Hydrometallurgy, recovery of copper from acid leaching of copper ore, and uranium recovery from acid leaching of uranium ore.